Ulai

 The river Ulai is also mentioned in the Epic of Gilgamesh: "May the sacred river u-la-a mourn you [Endiku], along whose banks we walked in our vigor" (VIII-11-12).
 More details are available at www.abarim-publications.com/Meaning/Ulai.html.

 There are three watercourses near Susa, and scholars are divided on which is indicated, although archaeology by Loftus in 1851 and Dieulafoy in 1885 helped shed some light.
-The Ulai may have been the eastern branch of the Karkheh River (alternately called the Choaspes), which at one time divided into two branches some 20 miles north-west of the city.
+The Ulai may have been the eastern branch of the Karkheh River (alternately called Choaspes river, in ancient greek Χοάσπης), which at one time divided into two branches some 20 miles north-west of the city.
 Another possible location of this river is the Coprates tributary of the Karun River.
 Finally, some claim an artificial canal which ran close by Susa and connected the two rivers mentioned above.